Desperate families wait for news of loved ones among the 1,000 missing in Maui fires

 Terrifying images of Hawaiians who hurled themselves into the ocean to escape the fires show survivors clinging to the ocean wall while being sprayed with sea water and fire embers.

-In Lahaina, the entire town centre filled with art galleries, churches, bars and souvenir stores have been wiped out.
+In Lahaina, the entire town centre – filled with art galleries, churches, bars and souvenir stores – has been wiped out.
 Hundreds of homes have also been destroyed in the historic seat of government for native Hawaiians.

 The town’s historic Banyan Tree in Lahaina was smouldering but still standing on Thursday.
 “Just about the only thing left, other than the Lighthouse,” Hawaii senator Brian Schatz wrote on social media.